NeurodataWithoutBorders/nwb_hackathons/HCK05_2018_Berkeley/README.md

 ## What to bring?

-* Know your goal/project for the hackathon.
+* Create the outline for your project at the hackathon.
+For further details and instructions on how to create a project see [here](projects/README.md)
-* Bring any example data sets needed for your project at the hackathon.
+* Bring any example data sets needed for your project with you to the hackathon.
 For any lab-specific data (i.e., data not in NWB:N) you should know how to read the data using Python and ideally have scripts ready for reading the data.
 * Bring your labtop with appropriate software installed.
 For instructions on how to install PyNWB see http://pynwb.readthedocs.io/en/latest/getting_started.html#installation

 ## Attending Remotely